sharath291994/CE-fit-analysis/README.md

 ### Output
 Running the utility creates the following folders in the the directory where your AmatBvec.xlsx file is stored:
-1) correlation_matrices: It contains Excel files and heatmap images of correlation matrices.
+1) correlation_matrices: It contains heatmap images of correlation matrices and Excel files.
 2) frequency_distributions: It contains histogram images for each numeric column.
-3) statistical_summary: It contains descriptive statistics.
+3) statistical_summary: It provides statistical information about each of the CE figure/parameter.

 ### Contributing
 Contributions are welcome!
 Please fork the repository, make your changes, and submit a pull request.

 ### License
 This project is licensed under the MIT License.